A community based contemplative care program for beginners

 Ultimately we hope to support the growth of empowered and compassionate companions, intimate with death, resources to themselves, and resources to those in their community.

-Week 1 - The contemplation of dying (Saturday, April 8th)
+Week 1 - The Contemplation of Dying (Saturday, April 6th)

-1. OPENING OUR COUNCIL: Our vehicle for cultivating deep listening
+1. OPENING OUR COUNCIL: the vehicle by which we cultivate deep listening

-1. EXERCISE: Bearing Witness to Dying & Three-Centered Awareness
+1. EXERCISE: Bearing Witness to Dying & Exploration of the Three-Centered Awareness

 2. PRACTICE: Ubumuntu ~ Part 1, Seeing our goodness and interconnectedness